mlabbe/qtcdbg/README.md

 ### Future Features ###

- - Support other QtCreator versions
+ - Support other QtCreator versions than 4.11.0
+ - Release binary
  - Support cleaning builds inside QtCreator
  - Support for scalar variants in the toml config file, ie: `make config=debug_$ARCH`
  - Default to putting generated files in a system temp dir